niemopen/niem-open-training/Main NIEM XML Training Document.md

 	- An object can play multiple roles, because multiple role objects can have the same `uri` value
 - Roles contain other information about the role
 - Roles are _not_ explicitly defined as such
+	- This is a change from NIEM 5, which included explicit `RoleOf` objects
 - Examples:
 	- `j:CrashPerson` ([SSGT](https://tools.niem.gov/niemtools/ssgt/SSGT-GetProperty.iepd?propertyKey=o4-45q)/[Wayfarer](http://niem5.org/wayfarer/j/CrashPerson.html))
 	- `j:CrashDriver`